-“This has been my favorite project to work on to date.
+“This was one of my favorite projects to work on.
 Switching back and forth between lights, painting with pigment glowing on your palette/paint brush to create an illuminating scene, the feeling of treading on brand new territory.
 I had a blast with this piece, and continue to enjoy my audiences’ reactions as the painting morphs before them.”

-During a freshman course with Chido Johnson, Lawrence fell in love with sculpture and mold making.
-He decided to spend a semester abroad studying drawing at the Burren College of Art in Ireland.
+While Lawrence credits CCS for giving him a foundation in traditional art, he admits that his venture into experimental work was rather unexpected.
+During a freshman course with Chido Johnson, the artist fell in love with sculpture and mold making.
+He decided to spend a semester abroad learning about fine art and studying drawing at the Burren College of Art in Ireland.
 The remote location as well as traditional mindset inspired him to spend the entire four months working in charcoal.